 The Latino Medical Student Association is a national non-profit organization.
 Our mission is to unite and empower current and future physicians through service, mentorship, and education to advocate for the improved health of the Latinx community and other marginalized communities in the United States.
-We envision a world in which improved health outcomes for all patients arise because of:

 Although this is primarily a medical student Latinx organization, we welcome students across all identities and disciplines to join our community and be involved.